Parshantk90/D3-Calendar-Heat-Map/README.md

 # D3-Calendar-Heat-Map
-This project is a plug and paly kind of solution to get a github style D3.js scrollable Heat map with dynamic width and height.
-1.some of the cool features are-
+This project is a plug and paly kind of solution to get a github style D3.js scrollable Heat map with dynamic width and height. some of the cool features are-
-2.Renders n number of months in a single row
+1. Renders n number of months in a single row
-3.Main Conainer of Heatmaps is scrollable
+2. Main Conainer of Heatmaps is scrollable
-4.cell size, color, legends, week labels are easy to configure points in code and ready to use.
+3. Cell size, color, legends, week labels are easy to configure points in code and ready to use.
-5.No License library used except D3.js.
+4. No License library used except D3.js.

 # This Project includes 4 Files.